jsdabrowski/REFSQ-2026/README.md

 ## 🪪 License

-This work is licensed under a **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+This work is licensed under the **MIT License**.
-You may view the full license here: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)
+You may view the full license here: [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)